phyze/kafkaMessageQ-API/README.md

 ##### aWait

-if true AMCO will block process until receive result  message, false AMCO will not wait receive message by default.
+if true KafkaMessageQ will block process until receive result  message, false KafkaMessageQ will not wait receive message by default.

 ##### timeouts